emqx/emqx-docs/en_US/messaging/mqtt-wildcard-subscription.md

    <img src="./assets/wildcard-sub-1.png" alt="wildcard-sub-1" style="zoom: 38%;" />

 4. Select `Demo` in **Connections**.
 Type `testtopic/room1/temperature` in the topic field and type the message payload `28 degree` in the message field.
 Click the send button.
-Send another message with the topic `testtopic/room2/temperature`.
+Send another message with the same payload to the topic `testtopic/room2/temperature`.

       <img src="./assets/wildcard-sub-2.png" alt="wildcard-sub-2" style="zoom:40%;" />